Jayfromthe13th/CTF/README.md

 To mitigate this vulnerability, review the Merkle tree implementation and follow best practices to prevent second preimage attacks.
 The following [article by Rareskills](https://rareskills.io) provides an in-depth explanation of this type of attack and the appropriate preventive measures.

 ---
-## **Informative Issues**

-### **I-01: Missing Storage Gap in Upgradeable Contracts (OZ Version >5.0)**

-### **Description:**
-OpenZeppelin (OZ) upgradeable contracts in versions **greater than 5.0** utilize **Namespaced Storage**, while older versions leave storage gaps.
-If the protocol upgrades to a newer OZ version without accounting for these gaps, it could lead to issues when deploying new versions of the contract, potentially causing storage collisions or corrupting the contract state.

-### **Recommendation:**
-When using upgradeable contracts in OZ versions greater than 5.0, ensure that a storage gap is added to the contracts to maintain compatibility and prevent any issues during future upgrades.

----

-### **I-02: MulticallUpgradeable Does Not Identify Non-Canonical Context**

-### **Description:**
-The OpenZeppelin implementation of `MulticallUpgradeable` does not fully account for **non-canonical context** when handling multiple calls in a single transaction.
-Specifically, the Halborn contracts interact with the caller's address (`msg.sender`), but since all contracts are upgradeable, proper context handling with `_msgSender()` should be considered to ensure that the protocol behaves correctly in future upgrades.

----

-### **Recommendation:**
-Implement context preservation using `_msgSender()` to ensure maximum safety in future contract versions, particularly for contracts utilizing `MulticallUpgradeable`.
-This ensures that the proper message sender context is maintained across different versions and upgrades.